Locations:

 What are ankle ligaments?

-Your ankle ligaments are bands of tissue that connect your foot bones (talus and calcaneus) with your lower leg bones (tibia and fibula).
+Your ankle ligaments are firm bands of fibrous tissue that connect your foot bones (talus and calcaneus) with your lower leg bones (tibia and fibula).
+The ligaments of the ankle help keep your bones in the proper position and help stabilize your ankle joint.
+They also prevent your ankle from twisting or collapsing.

 Advertisement